g-vansh/g-vansh/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=g-vansh)

 My name is Vansh.
-I am an incoming PhD student at [MIT's Sloan School of Management, in the Technological Innovation, Entrepreneurship, and Strategic Management](https://mitsloan.mit.edu/faculty/academic-groups/ties/phd-program) program.
+I am a PhD student at [MIT's Sloan School of Management, in the Technological Innovation, Entrepreneurship, and Strategic Management](https://mitsloan.mit.edu/faculty/academic-groups/ties/phd-program) program.

 I am interested in applying my knowledge of innovation, econometrics, computer science, and biostatistics to study how and when people come up with ideas.
 Currently, I am exploring the effects of proximity on innovation and related policies.
 Recently, I have been curious about innovation's links to human evolution as well.
 My works-in-progress include research projects that study [the effectiveness of the GitHub Sponsors Program to improve innovation](https://www.nber.org/papers/w31668), and the [effectiveness of Brazilian municipal governments in mitigating the effects of regular flooding disasters](https://www.vansh-gupta.com/publication/Diario-Municipal).
 I have research experience in development, innovation, education, healthcare, industrial organization, strategy, and urban economics.
 Please go to the [research](https://www.vansh-gupta.com/publications/) section to learn more about some of my research projects!